StateScribe: Towards Accessible Change Awareness Across Real-World Revisits

 \subsection{Memory Construction Module}

-In this module, {\name} streams essential sensor data from the smartphone to the backend for processing and storage within a novel dual-layer memory architecture: \textit{(i)} an Episodic Scene Memory and \textit{(ii)} an Object-Centric Temporal Memory.
+In this module, {\name} streams essential sensor data from the smartphone to the backend for processing and storage within a novel dual-layer memory architecture: \textit{(i)} Episodic Scene Memory and \textit{(ii)} Object-Centric Temporal Memory.
 These memory structures are informed by our formative study, which shows that observed changes primarily fall into three categories: single-object changes, spatial changes (\textit{e.g.,} multi-object rearrangement), and attribute changes within an object.
-However, this design may be limited in capturing fast motion or activity-based changes, which may require additional sensors or computational resources.
-We leave these extensions to future work and discuss them in Section~\ref{7_discussion}.
+However, this design may be limited in capturing fast motion or activity-based changes, which may require additional sensors and computational resources.
+We leave these as future work and discuss in Section~\ref{7_discussion}.

 \textbf{Episodic Scene Memory (ESM).} To capture the user’s visual context in real time, we design ESM to retain full observations within a configurable temporal context window (\textit{e.g.,} the last 10 days, 5 hours, or single visit), while archiving older data (Figure~\ref{fig:pipeline}a).
 ESM serves as the primary memory retrieval source, storing data streamed from the mobile app to the backend at one data frame per second (FPS), including RGB-D frames, confidence maps, camera poses, and associated metadata.
-Upon receipt, the backend resizes images, refines depth using confidence maps, generates visual embeddings, and asynchronously compresses and stores each instance as a \textit{scene} object on local disk.
+Upon receipt, the backend resizes images, refines the depth maps using confidence maps to filter out low-confidence pixels, generates visual embeddings, and asynchronously compresses and stores each instance as an \textit{ESM data frame} on local disk.
+We adopt a frame-based representation over 3D point clouds because keyframes provide higher visual quality for VLM-based understanding and can later be compared directly for change detection (Section~\ref{4_change_detection}).
+Spatial information can be encoded efficiently as text using camera poses and 3D bounding boxes, enabling faster, more memory-efficient comparison and retrieval.